uct-cbio/16S-rDNA-decon-pipeline/README.md

-# 16S-rDNA-decon-pipeline :NOTE: Under construction
+# 16S-rDNA-decon-pipeline  is under construction

 # Decontamination of Microbiome Sequence data
 Decontamination is a process of removing contaminant sequences (OTUs) from the biological / target samples sequences data.
 Potential sources of contaminants are the DNA isolation and purification reagents, sample storage media, sampling tools, laboratory environments and researchers.
 This module points some of the aspects to implemented in the wetlab as well as in the dtrylab for the efficient implementation of the deconatmanation process.
 Lastly, provides a script which can detect and remove contaminant sequence from the target microbome sequence data.

 # In the Wetlab
 Atleast three replicate of a blank (or sampling media) spiked with known pure bacteria isolate (prefereably not expected in your study profile) should be prepared. the spiking concetration should be comparable to the concentration in the target biological sample.
 If there is high disperity of the DNA concentration levels betweem biological samples, then, spiked controls can as wellbe prepared at both the higher levels and lower levels.
 The objective is to introduce a relatively similar competition of the DNA from different OTUs during the amplification process.
 Run the DNA isolation, library preparation and sequencing in exactly the same ways as in the tareget biological samples.
 # Bionformatics processing
 1. Run QC and OTU picking and the taxonomic annotation of the spiked controls and biological samples separatedly
 2. Check reproducibility of the controls replicates by comparing percentage of reads in each replicate